-Real (inflation-adjusted) gross domestic product (GDP) grew at an annualized rate of 3.5 percent in the third quarter of calendar year 2018, according to today’s announcement by the Bureau of Economic Analysis.
-That follows growth of 4.2 percent in the second quarter.
+Real (inflation-adjusted) gross domestic product (GDP) grew by 2.6 percent in the 4th quarter of 2018 and 2.9 percent for the full year, according to today’s announcement by the Bureau of Economic Analysis.

-Recent growth rates largely have conformed to expectations, as many economists expected growth this year to be driven by the stimulus from the Tax Cuts and Jobs Act (TCJA) enacted in December 2017, as well as from the additional appropriations enacted in early 2018.
-For example, the Congressional Budget Office (CBO) reported in its Budget and Economic Outlook released in April that such measures would boost growth starting in mid-2018.
-The recent tax and spending legislation injected billions of dollars into the economy over the past year — giving the economy a jolt, but also driving up the deficit.
+Recent growth rates largely have conformed to expectations, as many economists expected 2018 growth to be driven by the stimulus from the Tax Cuts and Jobs Act (TCJA) enacted in December 2017, as well as from the additional appropriations enacted in early 2018.

 Normally, rapid growth in GDP would lead to a reduction in the deficit as revenues increase and spending for programs such as unemployment compensation decreases.
 However, despite the current economic expansion and low unemployment, our fiscal outlook is worsening because the positive fiscal effects of economic growth have been more than offset by legislative changes that have widened the gap between revenues and spending.
 Both CBO and IMF expect that current levels of economic growth are temporary, as slow expansion of the labor force and levels of productivity similar to historical averages will limit GDP growth in the future.
 Now, while the economy is strong, lawmakers should take advantage of the opportunity to get our fiscal house in order so that our nation is on a more solid fiscal footing and better prepared for unexpected events and lower rates of growth in the future.